TUNE IN: APPLE PODCASTS | SPOTIFY | GOOGLE PODCASTS

 Having found fermentation at an early age, starting with brewing beer in a fuel can under the stairs, Jim Duane has not ceased in the pursuit of learning more and more.
 He’s worked in New Zealand, Washington, and finally settled down in Napa Valley in 2004 having worked at Robert Mondavi and Stags Leap Cellars.
 Today, he grows the wines on the steep slopes that the Seavey Vineyards are planted on overlooking the northern part of Lake Hennessey.

 As a part of of his unrelenting thirst for knowing all he can about wine, he no longer brews beer in fuel cans (that we know of), Jim hosts the Inside Winemaking Podcast on which he digs into the nitty gritty details with wine industry professionals.
-They chat about the technical details and specifics of enology, viticulture, chemistry, biology, essentially how to be a winemaker.
+They chat about the technical details and specifics of enology, viticulture, chemistry, biology, and essentially how to be a winemaker.
 If you love to geek on the science and practicality of winemaking, give Jim’s long-form interviews a listen.
 It’s one of my favorite wine podcasts.

 In this episode we mention…